kaust-rccl/ksl-docs/docs/source/systems/ibex/interconnect.rst

 Network topology is the way the network switches and client/compute nodes are connected.
 On Ibex, InfiniBand is connected in *leaf-spine fat-tree topology*.
 What it means is that the compute nodes are connected to some of the ports of a core or director switch.
 The rest of the ports of the director switch are then connected to bunch of switches called spine.
 These spine switches provide an alternative route to the connected compute nodes when the direct or shortest route is busy with a preceding communication task.
 This makes the topology *non-blocking* with a tread-off that the communication between two compute nodes will finish in more *hops* then a minimum of 1.

 Ibex cluster has fully non-blocking leaf-spine fat-tree topology.
 The maximum hops for a message sent from one compute node to another can be up to 4 hops.
-All the links connecting either the compute node or the spine end-point have a speed of 200 Gigabits per second (Gbps).
-Additionally, the same interconnect also connects the nodes providing parallel shared storage to the compute nodes.
+All the links connecting either the compute node a leaf or a leaf to spine have speed of 200 Gigabits per second (Gbps).
+Additionally, the same interconnect also connects to the servers providing parallel shared storage to the compute nodes.

 Network Interface Cards (NICs) on compute nodes
 ------------------------------------------------
 A network interface card (NIC) is a PICe device on a compute node which enables connection to a network.
 In the case of Ibex, compute nodes have at-least two NICs installed.
-One is dedicated for operational use and provide an 10G Ethernet.
+One is dedicated for operational use and provide an 1Gbps Ethernet.
 On some compute nodes, this NIC also connect the scientific instruments such as Cryo-electron Microscope or Bio-sequencers which are only Ethernet compatible.
 They are also used for fetch data from internet.
+The login node support 10 Gbps Ethernet connection so it is like that users experience better speeds when uploading/downloading data to/from internet.

 The other, more relevant to user workloads is Mellanox ConnectX-6 NIC which provides network interface to Infiniband.
 The two are shown in :ref:`ibex_interfaces` as `eth0` and `ib0` respectively.